-Councillor John Davey (Conservative, Anywhere Mad Enough To Have Him) unfortunately relapsed into full on Village Idiot mode which for me was a matter of genuine regret.
-I thought he had been cured of it.
+Councillor John Davey (Conservative, Anywhere he can find a home) unfortunately did his reputation not a lot of good which for me was a matter of genuine regret.
+I thought he had been cured of waffling.

 He had spent 15 minutes listening to three Labour speakers (the other one was Councillor Mabel Ogundayo) emphasising that they were in favour of a greener cleaner Bexley but rated care of the elderly a higher priority.
 The VI said he “was interested to see that the Labour Group have admitted that they are against a cleaner greener Bexley”.
 Thick as two planks or what?

 “All Bexley services are improving” he said to a cry of rubbish from the public gallery.
 Delusional.
 He said that residents’ priority “is more grass cutting and they are the happiest in London”.
 Are they smoking it?